Felipe Maluhy

 Luis Felipe Klinkert Maluhy (born 20 July 1977 in São Paulo) is a Brazilian racing driver.
 He currently competes in the Stock Car Brasil for the Bassani Racing team, driving by Peugeot.
 Maluhy also competes in the Brasileiro de Marcas for the Officer ProGP team, driving the Mitisubishi Lancer GT.

-On fourth race in 2010 at Rio de Janeiro, he won the first victory in the category.
+On fourth race in 2010 at Rio de Janeiro, Maluhy won the first victory in the category.